- ICH GCP

 Inclusion Criteria:

-• Patients diagnosed with high-risk triple negative breast cancer (TNBC).
+- Female patients diagnosed with high-risk triple negative breast cancer (TNBC) with intent for neoadjuvant therapy.

 Exclusion Criteria: